 Charles Schulz’s Peanuts debuted as what is arguably the most important comic strip of all time in 1950.
-Peanuts transcended the medium, presenting complex issues and moral dilemmas in the space of four panels, while maintaining a bitingly funny sense of humor.
-Charlie Brown, Lucy Van Pelt, Linus, Schroeder, kite eating tree, the Great Pumpkin, and, of course, Snoopy… all are embedded in our psyches.
+Peanuts transcended the medium, presenting complex issues and moral dilemmas in the space of four panels while maintaining a bitingly funny sense of humour.
+Charlie Brown, Lucy Van Pelt, Linus, Schroeder, kite-eating tree, the Great Pumpkin, and, of course, Snoopy… all are embedded in our psyches.
 Now, for the first time, Schulz’s classic creation will be seen in a way as close as possible to the original art created by the artist himself-in IDW’s multi-award-winning Artist’s Edition format, with each strip being carefully scanned and reproduced.
 Note: Because of the enormous size Charles Schulz worked, these originals will be reduced in size from the original art.

 - IDW Publishing, June 18, 2014